Information for customers

 When you receive a call from your supplier:

-- Just because someone knows your bank details, it doesn't mean they're genuine, so be mindful of who you trust and don't be afraid to ask them questions to verify their identity.
+Just because someone knows your bank details, it doesn’t mean they’re genuine, so be mindful of fraud and don’t be afraid to ask them questions to verify their identity.

-When you receive an e-mail from your supplier:
+When you receive emails or social media messages from your supplier:

-The e-mail will not ask for your personal details except where previously arranged;
+The message will not ask for your personal details except where previously arranged;

-The e-mail will only be addressed to the account holder or a nominated individual;
+The message will only be addressed to the account holder or a nominated individual;

-- Where appropriate, your supplier will ensure that their e-mails contain your reference number.
+Where appropriate, your supplier will ensure that their messages contain your reference number.